hj32/dog_app/README.md

 Convolutional Neural Networks can be applied to the analysis of images.
 CNNs are regulrised multilayer perceptron.
 These models can be applied to the classification of images of specific subjeccts
 This project demonstrates the use of CNNs to classify images of human faces, and of Dogs.
 Provided with a set of images of dogs of different breeds we will build a model to identify the breed of a dog givent its image.
+I want to build models that can perform the dog breed classification task as well as is possible, performance will be measured using suitable metrics.

 ### Problem Statement